oliverrees/jetscreen-v2/README.md

 - `NEXT_PUBLIC_CENTER_LAT`: The latitude of the center point of the map where you're tracking planes (replace with your location).
 - `NEXT_PUBLIC_CENTER_LON`: The longitude of the center point (replace with your location).
 - `NEXT_PUBLIC_RADIUS_KM`: The radius (in kilometers) for which you want to track planes around your center point.
+- `NEXT_PUBLIC_LOCAL_AIRPORT_CODES`: (Optional) The IATA codes for the local airports near you, as a comma separated list.
+If the flight origin is your local airport's IATA code, the Destination information will be displayed instead.

 ### 7. Start the Development Server
 To start the server in development mode, run the following command: